Donnycarney: History

+The foundational story of Donnycarney is that St Patrick founded the church there.
+A holy woman, Gentle Segnat, "the virgin of Domhnach Cerine" was believed to have resided in Donnycarney during the early Christian period with a feast day celebrated on 18 December.
+During the Battle of Clontarf, some fighting took place in the area of Donnycarney and Marino known as the "Bloody Fields".

 The lands of Donnycarney were historically owned by the Priory of All Hallows, and after the dissolution of the monasteries, Henry VIII gave the lands to the city of Dublin; at that time, they encompassed the area now known as Marino.
 Dublin Corporation allowed the incumbent tenant, Christopher Hetherington, to continue his lease, on the proviso that he supply "good and sufficient brawn" to the Mayor of Dublin each Christmas, and maintain the land.
 After the English Civil War, the Hetherington family lost their lands and their house, which was probably located somewhere in the Marino area.

-Michael Jones, the governor of Dublin, was given the lands at a nominal rent and was succeeded in this by his sister, Mrs Elliott.
+Colonel Michael Jones, the governor of Dublin, was given the lands in 1648 at a nominal rent.
 William Basil, Attorney-General for Ireland, leased the lands during the Cromwellian period and retained the lands after the Restoration.
 John Perceval, 1st Earl of Egmont, succeeded the Basil family in holding the lands, and when he lived there his friend, the philosopher George Berkeley, would visit him.
 Berkeley described the walk from Trinity College as lonely but said that Donnycarney was beautiful.

 The lands were then leased by a number of gentlemen in quick succession, until Thomas Adderley took possession.
 He built Marino House for his stepson, James Caulfeild, 1st Earl of Charlemont in the southeastern end of Donnycarney which is now called Marino.
 Caulfield went on to build the Casino at Marino.

 The lands reverted to Dublin Corporation after the Caulfields left Marino House, allowing for the construction of the Marino housing scheme, and further Corporation housing schemes in modern-day Donnycarney.